KrunkZhou/Awesome-Stars/README.md

 ## PHP

 *   [edamov/pushok](https://github.com/edamov/pushok) - PHP client for Apple Push Notification Service (APNs) - Send push notifications to iOS using the new APNs HTTP/2 protocol with token-based (JWT with p8 private key)

-## Swift

-*   [Finb/Bark](https://github.com/Finb/Bark) - Bark is an iOS App which allows you to push custom notifications to your iPhone

 *   generated with [simonecorsi/mawesome](https://github.com/simonecorsi/mawesome)